The Ads.txt Information That Websites Should Know

 Other valuable information about Ads.txt

 If you implement Ads.txt, stay up to date on the progress of the project.
-It is still early and you won’t want to miss any major changes that could affect your monetization in the future.
+You won’t want to miss any major changes that could affect your monetization in the future.

 Other questions about Ads.txt?
 Leave them below.